Live Casino Guide 2026

 You see a dealer.
 Cards are dealt in real time.
 The wheel spins live in front of you.

-That visual trust is exactly why many players switch from slots to live games.
+That visual trust is one of the main reasons many players move from slots into live dealer formats.

-Live casinos don’t change the math of gambling.
+Live casinos do not change the math of gambling.

 This guide explains live casinos from a practical player perspective: